ash-project/ash_graphql/documentation/tutorials/getting-started-with-graphql.md

 > This `Module.concat/1` prevents a [compile-time dependency](https://dashbit.co/blog/speeding-up-re-compilation-of-elixir-projects) from this router module to the schema module.
 It is an implementation detail of how `forward/2` works that you end up with a compile-time dependency on the schema, but there is no need for this dependency, and that dependency can have _drastic_ impacts on your compile times in certain scenarios.

-If you started with `mix new ...` instead of `mix phx.new ...` and you want to still use phoenix, the fastest path that way is typically to just create a new phoenix application and copy your resources/config over.
+If you started with `mix new ...` instead of `mix phx.new ...` and you want to still use Phoenix, the fastest path that way is typically to just create a new Phoenix application and copy your resources/config over.

 ### Using Plug

 If you are unfamiliar with how plug works, this [guide](https://elixirschool.com/en/lessons/specifics/plug/#dependencies) will be helpful for understanding it.
 It also guides you through adding plug to your application.

 Then you can use a `Plug.Router` and [forward](https://hexdocs.pm/plug/Plug.Router.html#forward/2) to your plugs similar to how it is done for phoenix: